patches-sdet/generica_offline_online/README.md

 A modular, effect-driven RPG character engine built in Python, designed for **deterministic state, composability, and long-term extensibility**.

-This project started as a way to create characters using the complex rules from the LitRPG book series, Stuff and Nonsense by Andrew Seiple, but has evolved beyond a simple manager into a fully architected simulator capable of supporting resource usage, active ability usage, and potentially future combat mechanics.
+Originally inspired by the LitRPG series *Stuff and Nonsense* by Andrew Seiple, this project has evolved into a **fully architected simulation engine** capable of supporting character progression, resource systems, active abilities, and future combat mechanics.

 ---